jdtonkin/tonkinlab/content/opportunities/index.md

 ## Christchurch, New Zealand

 There are not many places in the world, where you can go for a surf in the morning and follow it up for a snowboard in the afternoon.
 Christchurch is one of these places.
 If you're into the outdoors, like me, it's a bit of a wonderland.
-In addition to surf and snowboarding/skiing, there is world class hiking, fishing, bouldering etc. all within an hour or twos drive.
+In addition to surf and snowboarding/skiing, there is world class hiking, fishing, bouldering etc. all within an hour or two drive.
+Thus, amazing field sites are equally accessible, including University of Canterbury's Cass Field Station and a diverse range of montane landscapes and riverscapes.

-More information about Christchurch can be found here.